Topic-specific policies

 Status of the standard

-The first edition was published in 2015.
+The current first edition was published in 2015.
 Having been developed jointly by ISO/IEC and ITU-T, the standard is dual-numbered as both ISO/IEC 27017 and ITU-T X.1631 with identical content.

 Work on a second edition started in 2022.
 It will be updated to “capture a full set of guidance for information security controls applicable to cloud services, both from the third [2022] edition of ISO/IEC 27002 and any additional controls specific related specifically to cloud services.”
-SC 27, SC 38 and ITU-T are collaborating on this, with CSA involvement.
-Publication is planned for 2025.

 Personal comments